 Step #1: Press and quickly release the Volume Up button.

 Step #2: Press and quickly release the Volume Down button.

 Step #3: Hold the Side/Power button until the Apple logo appears on the screen.

 Surely all these options will fix custom keyboard commands on the iPad.
-Write back to us on below comment box, How you organize and Using your External Third-Party Bluetooth Keyboard on iPad?
+Write back to us in below comment box; how do you organize and Using your External Third-Party Bluetooth Keyboard on your iPad?